simplworld/simpl.world.website/_posts/2021-05-17-load-run-data-on-demand.md

 ```

-The `SimplActions.loadRunData` has second parameter `loadPlayerScenarios` which defaults to false.
+The `SimplActions.loadRunData` has a second parameter `loadPlayerScenarios` that defaults to false.
 Omitting it prevents player scenarios from being loaded with the other run data.

-These changes are implemented in the `load-run-data-on-demand` branch of the `simpl-div-ui` repository.
+These changes are implemented in the `simpl-div-ui` repository.

 ## Loading Run Data On Demand in Single-Player Games

-First, configure the `loadRunDataOnDemand` argument of the simpl decorator in Root.js to load leader runs on demand:
+First, configure the `loadRunDataOnDemand` argument of the `simpl` decorator in Root.js to load leader runs on demand.
+For example:

 ```jsx
     export default simpl({